 In Surat Thani, a province in Southern Thailand, there is a school where pigtail macaques are trained to gather coconuts.
-The monkeys clamber up palms rising up to 80 feet, and spin the ripe coconuts to detach them.
-Those who complete 3-6 months of elementary training can proceed to "secondary school" and "college" where they are trained by experienced human trainers to use more advanced gathering techniques.
-The end product of the training is impressive.
-A successful graduate can gather up to 1500 coconuts a day.
-But the process by which the monkeys reach this state is arduous.
+The monkeys clamber up palms rising up to 80 feet, and detach the ripe coconuts by spinning them off their stalks.
+Those who complete 3- 6 months of elementary training can proceed to "secondary school" and "college," where they are trained by experienced human trainers to use more advanced gathering techniques.
+A successful graduate can gather up to 1,500 coconuts a day.
+But the process by which the monkeys reach this impressive state is arduous.
 First, they have to be coaxed to simply touch a coconut, then gradually to start spinning it.
 Each behavior is shaped by rewards, bit by torturous bit, until the desired task-set is reached months later.
 Similarly laborious processes are necessary in training animals to perform far simpler tasks, whether teaching a pet dog to sit on command or a laboratory animal to press a button when it sees a circle (Harlow, 1959).